SurgicalInformatics/healthyr_book/docs/02_basics.md

 ###Exercise

-Try adding a new variable called `death_over_10m` which indicates whether there were 10 million deaths or more for each cause.
+Try adding a new variable called `death_over_10m` which indicates whether there were more than 10 million deaths for a cause.
 The new variable should take the form 'Yes' or 'No'.

 Then make it a factor.